emotiq/emotiq/src/config/config-files-readme.txt

 Config files:

+Ideally, these .conf files should be moved to emotiq/var/etc/gossip-config/ and customized at that location.
+However, the examples herein will be used if that directory does not exist.

 keypairs.conf
 Public/private keypair(s) on this machine.
 There could be more than 1 pair in this file for purposes of simulating